BalamiRR/Spring-Boot-Projects/SpringBoot-JPA/README.md

 ## SpringBoot - JPA

-In this project, using JPA to connect MySQL over Spring Boot.
+In this project, In this project, everything is about connecting JPA to  MySQL over Spring Boot.

+GET POST DELETE PUT (CRUD)